Fractional CFOs cover critical areas for your finance function, making your evaluation of their capabilities highly important.

 Strategic pillars:

-Let’s explore each pillar separately along with the different KPIs you might set up for them.
+Let’s explore each pillar separately along with the different KPIs you might set up for them in the agreement between you and your fractional CFO.

 While you already may have a controller on your finance team, you may need a fractional CFO to pitch in and help right the ship if things have been astray for a while.